 Project Submittals for Land Use/Design Review Committee

 Individuals planning to build or remodel must submit an application to the City of Richmond.
 The application package required for submittal to the City of Richmond can be found using the following links:

 The graphic portions are what you should bring to the Neighborhood Council.

 We encourage applicants to meet with us early in the design process to avoid delays or requests for significant revisions to design proposals.
-Items to be considered must be submitted to Rod Satre, Committee Chair by three weeks prior to the meeting date.
-Contact Rod at email@example.com or (510) 232-5059.
-Meeting is at Interactive Resources, 117 Park Place.
+Items to be considered must be submitted to Rod Satre, Committee Chair THREE WEEKS in advance of the PRNC General Membership Meeting.
+The PRNC General Membership meets each month on the last Wednesday of the month.
+Contact Rod at firstname.lastname@example.org or (510) 232-5059.
+Meeting is at the Point Richmond Community Center located at 139 Washington Ave at 6:00pm.
 Please attend if your project is being considered.
-Plan on attending the general membership meeting immediately thereafter at 7:30 in the Point Richmond Community Center"
+Plan on attending the general membership meeting immediately thereafter at 7:30 in the same location at the Point Richmond Community Center

 Point Richmond Historic District: